GNG2101-D4/Auto-Notes-Transcriber/README.md

 ## Installation

 As of right now this script only works with OSX.
-It requires you having [homebrew](https://brew.sh/) as well as the cask plugin
+It requires you having [homebrew](https://brew.sh/) and at least Python 3.5.

 ```bash
 sh setup.sh